girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Singly Linked List (Normal Linked List)/Middle_Element_Of_Singly_Linked_List_C++.md

 # MIDDLE ELEMENT OF SINGLY LINKED LIST
 ## INPUT :
-A singly linked list which is inputed by user.
+Singly linked lists which are inputed by user.
 Example 1 : 10->9->8->7->6
 Example 2 : 10->9->8->7->6->5
 ## OUTPUT: